RIOT-OS/RIOT/CONTRIBUTING.md

   preoccupied with other PRs.
 If it happens that your PR receives no review for a long time, don't hesitate to gently solicit a review by commenting or by explicitly mentioning a maintainer that you know is knowledgeable in the area of the PR.
-You can also advertise the PR on devel@riot-os.org mailing list and ask for a review there.
+You can also advertise the PR on the [forum] and ask for a review there.

 * Try to answer reviews as quickly as possible to speed up the review process and avoid stalled PRs.